 Five years ago, few investors sought the best artificial intelligence stocks to purchase.
 Today, however, the story is different!
 According to a forecast from Allied Market Research, a broad range of industries have started using AI technology to streamline and improve their businesses and their global artificial intelligence (AI) market is expected to increase by 55.6 percent annually at a compound rate between 2018 and 2025.

 As more and more companies are now claiming they use AI technology, it is a bit tricky for investors to identify firms that have material revenue increase from AI and choose where to invest.
-So in this post, we list the top ten artificial intelligence stocks to buy this year.
+So in this post, we list the top ten artificial intelligence stocks to buy in 2020.

 1. Tencent (TCEHY)